 Seeking a better way forward, the team at CERN began searching for a new secure messaging solution that would meet user expectations.
 After doing their due diligence, they decided to deploy Mattermost because it delivered a modern messaging experience and could be hosted on-premises, enabling CERN to maintain full control over all of its data.

-According to Adrian, CERN’s 12,500 total users—including 3,200 daily active users and 5,500 monthly active users spread out across 1,500 teams—were able to figure out how to use Mattermost on their own thanks to the platform’s intuitive design.
+According to Adrian, CERN’s 22,000 total users—including nearly 10,000 monthly active users spread out across 3,000 teams—were able to figure out how to use Mattermost on their own thanks to the platform’s intuitive design.
 “I was pleasantly surprised by how well it scales,” Adrian says.
 The organization’s Mattermost instance currently includes 26,000 channels and 58 million posts.

 When the coronavirus pandemic hit in early 2020, CERN—like many other organizations—was forced to rapidly transition to remote work.
 Mattermost helped make that transition seamless.